treadwell/BookIndexing/README.md

   ```
  5. Install pdfMiner via `pip install pdfminer`.
  6. Clone this repository.
- 7. Use command `python corpus_processing.py` to create the corpus json file.
+ 7. Use command `python corpus_processing.py` to create an initial corpus json file.
- 8. use command `python corpus_utilities.py` to ensure the English wordlist json file is present.
+ 8. Use command `python corpus_utilities.py` to ensure the English wordlist json file is present.

  ## Instructions